sgmurphy/wordpress-plugins/pagelayer/readme.txt

 9. **Content Slides** can be designed without the effort of installing extra plugins.

 == Changelog ==

+= 1.8.1 (Jan 09, 2024) =
+* [Feature] Added support for all Pagelayer widgets in Gutenberg, you can now use Pagelayer widgets in the Gutenberg editor.
+* [Security-Fix] In the Pagelayer -> Settings and Pagelayer -> Website Settings, certain settings were not escaped and sanitized.
+This is fixed.

 = 1.8.0 (Dec 25, 2023) =
 * [Bug-fix] In some cases Pagelayer was causing a PHP error due to the screen function returning null.
 This is fixed.